How It Works

 We start with what most coaching gets wrong, because that is exactly what this is designed to fix.

-Why most coaching disappoints
+Why most coaching doesn't work

 Frankly, most coaches don't have much to offer beyond pep talks and "accountability" – making you feel bad if you don't do something "on schedule."
 They don't have the training or experience to do much else, and they are often passionately convinced that their own view of the world is the right one for everyone they work with.